+When having tax issues, try to visit the website here for some great help options.
 Will the property tax credit return?
 Who knows.
-But it’s not beyond the realm of possibility”¦
+But it’s not beyond the realm of possibility”

 Should it be revived?
 Did the tax credit really help the housing industry, or did it just pull in buyers that would have bought anyway?
 I have already looked for a firm that provides property tax services that is willing to have an interview with me, and I will be asking one of their experts these questions.
 Personally, I believe we need to give the market time to correct, but I would also love to hear the insight of people much better versed in this than me.